-A Netherlands-based university wants to find out what the data centres of the future look like - and their effects on energy consumption.
+A Netherlands-based university wants to find out what the data centers of the future look like - and their effects on energy consumption.

-The University of Twente’s Centre for Energy Innovation is starting a decade-long research programme with the aims to create the data centre of the future, and what changes need to be made to reduce the amount of energy those data centres use long term.
+The University of Twente’s Centre for Energy Innovation is starting a decade-long research programme with the aims to create the data center of the future, and what changes need to be made to reduce the amount of energy those data centers use long term.

-Researchers say about 1% of the world’s energy is used to power data centres - but that number will climb to as much as 8% by 2030.
+Researchers say about 1% of the world’s energy is used to power data centers - but that number will climb to as much as 8% by 2030.

-In line with the European Union’s goal to move towards climate-neutral data centres, researchers say fundamentally different approaches are needed to make data centres more efficient.
+In line with the European Union’s goal to move towards climate-neutral data centers, researchers say fundamentally different approaches are needed to make data centers more efficient.